Have you started as yet, See this A Variety of Christmas Baking Ideas.

 Store in an airtight container.
 Can also be kept in the fridge.

-I intend to do some bake some more cookies, but this was all done in one day so the rest will have to stand over for another day.
+I intend to bake some more cookies, but this was all done in one day so the rest will have to stand over for another day.

 All the above recipes tried and tested by Corlea Smit and Esme Slabs